Skip to main content

 Fantasy Bingo

 A 5×5 bingo card of player and team stat predictions.
-Real-time game events fill your card; complete rows, columns, diagonals, or a full blackout to win prize shares.
+Real-time game events fill your card; complete rows, columns, diagonals, or a full blackout to score points — the top finishers split the prize pool.

 Stat Rankings